-Food Lion Store No. 214 on Tarboro Street presented a $750 gift card donation to United Way of Wilson County through the Food Lion Feeds Charitable Foundation.
-Store manager Matt Burke and assistant manager Danielle Toler were joined by Food Lion staff for the presentation.
+Food Lion Store No. 214 on Tarboro Street presented a $750 gift card donation to United Way of Wilson County through the Food Lion Feeds.
+Store manager Matt Burke and assistant manager Danielle Toler were joined by Food Lion associates for the presentation.

 The gift cards support United, We Care, a United Way program that helps Wilson County Schools students experiencing homelessness under the McKinney-Vento Homeless Assistance Act.
 The program steps in when local resources are unable to help and focuses on immediate basic needs, including food.